araray/llmchat-web/README.md

+I'm working on a much better version of this under the name Noosphera.
+For this reason this project is being archived.

 # LLMChat-Web: Web Interface for LLMCore

 **LLMChat-Web** is a Flask-based web application providing a user-friendly graphical interface to interact with Large Language Models (LLMs) through the powerful **LLMCore** library.
 It allows users to engage in chat sessions, manage conversation history, utilize Retrieval Augmented Generation (RAG) with ingested data, and configure LLM settings, all from a web browser.